 7. Bring money to pay the passport fees.
 There is an application fee and a separate execution fee.
 The fee chart can be found here.
 Any form of payment is acceptable.

 8. Now that you’ve completed the transaction, how long does it take to receive the passport?
-Processing time is approximately 4 to 6 weeks.
+Processing time is approximately 12 to 18 weeks.
 The closer it gets to spring break, summer, and winter vacation, the busier offices become, and the longer the wait can be.
-My advice is, if you are traveling with kids in the near future, apply for your passport sooner than later.
-You can expedite passports for a fee, and the current processing for those is 8 days to three weeks.
+My advice is, if you are traveling with kids anytime this year or early next year, apply for your passport sooner than later.
+You can expedite passports for a fee, and the current processing for those is up to 6 weeks.

 9. Once you receive the passport, you will need to have your child sign inside the passport book on the signature line.
 If they are not old enough to do so, a parent or legal guardian may sign for them by printing the child’s name and then signing their own signature in the space provided.
 Next to the parent’s signature, write in parenthesis your relationship to the child (ie. parent).